Suicide prevention

 Training

-GP management of depression and suicidality courses developed by RCSWA General Practitioners, in collaboration with Dr Mat Coleman (Psychiatrist).
-This training program is designed to enhance the skills of GP’s in treating depression and suicidality.
+The GP Management of Patient Depression and Suicidality course, developed by Rural Clinical School of WA general practitioners, in collaboration with Psychiatrist Dr Mat Coleman, is designed to enhance the skills of GP’s in treating depression and suicidality.

 The program is made up of two modalities: